 Fleet Cost & Care collaborates with customers from day one to help develop solid working relationships between customers and our dedicated implementation managers.
-Every customer will receive a personalized training and implementation plan, developed based upon your needs and your schedule.
+Every customer will receive a personalized training and implementation plan, based upon your needs and your schedule.

 The key benefits of using our proven approach are:

 - Hands-on user training from setup and configuration to business processing

 Fleet Cost & Care’s unique software implementation takes place in four-phases:

 - On-Site Training, Transition and Go-Live

 During the initial phase of implementation, we assess an overall strategy to confirm key objectives, priorities and impediments.
 A review of business processes and key issues is crucial to establishing, confirming and achieving project goals.
 From the implementation team’s analysis, a key work-plan and timetable is developed and team members on both sides are confirmed.